 The Flat Rate VAT Scheme is a way of paying VAT whereby a business pays a fixed percentage of its annual turnover.

 The VAT Flat Rate Scheme is designed to help simplify the VAT Return process for small businesses.
-It is intended to ensure businesses pay roughly the same amount of VAT without having to complete as much paperwork as other VAT schemes.
+It's intended to ensure that businesses pay roughly the same amount of VAT without having to complete as much paperwork as other VAT schemes.

-The Flat Rate Scheme enables businesses to keep the difference between the amount paid to HMRC and the amount of VAT charged to customers.
-However, unlike other schemes, businesses paying a flat rate cannot usually reclaim VAT on purchases, with the exception of some capital assets worth over £2,000.
+With the Flat Rate Scheme, businesses keep the difference between the amount of VAT paid to HMRC and the amount of VAT paid by customers.
+However, unlike other VAT schemes, businesses paying a flat rate usually can't reclaim VAT on purchases (although there are some exceptions for capital assets worth over £2,000).

 Can I use the VAT Flat Rate Scheme?

 To join the VAT Flat Rate Scheme, your business must:

 Unlike other VAT accounting schemes, such as the Cash Accounting VAT Scheme businesses looking to use the VAT Flat Rate Scheme must apply to HMRC.
-It is also recommended that you speak to an accountant or professional tax consultant before joining the scheme to find out whether is the best option for you.
+It's also recommended that you speak to an accountant or professional tax consultant before joining the scheme to find out whether the scheme is right for your business.